shanebrunette/yofo/README.md

 Download the code into a catkin workspace as a new package.
 Run catkin make on the workspace (if there are errors you may need to alter the name on the CMakeLists and package.xml files).

-This code contains two scripts in the src folder.
+This code contains two scripts required for use in the src folder.

+Place the robot in the correct following position by extending the base to full height and lowering the arm:

 ```
 python stand_tall.py
 ```

-Places the robot in the correct following position by extending the base to full height and lowering the arm
+Run the simple follower without head movement or face detection.
+This script takes two arguments.
+* Argument 1 - Face Detection - 0 for off or 1 for on
+* Argument 2 - Head Movement - 0 for off or 1 for on

 ```
 python yofo.py 0 0
 ```
-Runs the simple follower without head movement or face detection.
-This script takes two arguments.
-* Argument 1 - Face Detection - 0 for off or 1 for on
-* Argument 2 - Head Movement - 0 for off or 1 for on

 Other files in this folder include:
 * human.py - a python script which details the human object used for following